jshor/symbology/docs/reference/one-dimensional.md

 ITF-14, also known as **UPC Shipping Container** symbol or **Case Code**, is based on [Interleaved Code 2 of 5](#interleaved-code-2-of-5) and requires a 13 digit numeric input (digits `0-9`).
 One modulo-10 check digit is automatically added.

+By default, a bounding box with a border width of 5 pixels will be added.
+To specify a border width, set [`borderWidth`](/docs/options.md#borderwidth) option to the desired border in pixels (or `0` to remove it).

 ### Deutsche Post Leitcode

 Leitcode is based on [Interleaved Code 2 of 5](#interleaved-code-2-of-5) and is used by Deutsche Post for mailing purposes.
 Leitcode requires a 13-digit numerical input and includes a check digit.